This article contains some of the most frequently asked questions about the Microsoft Office Activation Wizard.

 Click here to view or hide the answerA17:

-The goal of Product Activation is to reduce a form of piracy known as "casual copying" or "softlifting."
-Casual copying is a form of piracy characterized by the sharing of software between people in a way that infringes on the software's end user license agreement (EULA).
-For instance, Windows XP is primarily licensed for use on a single PC and without purchasing additional licenses cannot be installed on other machines.
-If someone were to obtain a copy of Windows XP and load it on his or her PC, then share it with a second person who loaded it on his or her PC, they would be guilty of casual copying.
+The goal of product activation is to reduce a form of piracy known as "casual copying" or "softlifting."
+Casual copying is a form of piracy that is characterized by the sharing of software between people in a way that infringes on the Microsoft Software License Terms.
+For example, Windows XP is primarily licensed for use on a single computer and cannot be installed on other computers without buying additional licenses.
+If someone were to obtain a copy of Windows XP and load it on his or her computer, and then share it with a second person who loaded it on his or her computer, they would be guilty of casual copying.

-Most licenses allow for software to be re-installed and activated on the same PC an unlimited number of times.
-To ensure that you are using your license properly, please see your end user license agreement or product use rights for details on a specific product.
+Most licenses allow for software to be re-installed and activated on the same computer an unlimited number of times.
+To make sure that you are using your license correctly, please see your Microsoft Software License Terms or product use rights for more information on a specific product.